What Are The Rules Of Handball?

 A free-throw is an action granted to a team when the opposing team commits a minor foul or rule infraction.
 Free-throws occur in the exact spot of where the infringement took place.
-If a foul occurs between the 6 meter goal line and the 9 meter line, the throw will be taken from the closest spot outside of the 9 meter line.
-The player that is throwing the ball needs to keep at least one foot on the ground, and they must pass or shoot the ball as their throw.
+If a foul occurs between the six-meter goal line and the nine-meter line, the throw will be taken from the closest spot outside of the nine-meter line.
+The player that is throwing the ball needs to keep at least one foot on the ground, and they must pass or shoot the ball as they throw.

-How can you get a 2 minute suspension in handball?
+How can you get a two-minute suspension in handball?

-What are the rules for the 6 meter goal area?
+What are the rules for the six-meter goal area?